 We share your personal information with companies that provide services on our behalf, such as printers, couriers, mailing houses, manufacturers and suppliers.
 We always ensure these companies give your information the same level of care and security as we do.
-If your information is to be sent outside Europe, we make sure it will be subject to standards of protection and security that are as high as those we use here in the UK.
+If your information is to be sent outside of the EU, we make sure it will be subject to standards of protection and security that are as high as those we use here in the UK.

 Changes to our business

 If ownership of all or part of our business changes or we undergo a reorganisation we will transfer your personal information to the new owner or successor company, so we can continue to provide our services.

 Specific uses of information you provide to us

 Information relating to your method of payment

 Access to your payment information is restricted to authorised staff only.
 If we ask you questions about your payment information, we only use partial details, so that you can identify the means of payment to which we refer.
 At the point of payment, you are transferred to a secure page/link of Stripe which is not controlled by us.